willthehuman/sd-drivers/README.md

 - GOOD: (Steam Deck -> *SIMULATED* Keyboard/Mouse inputs)

 # How to use
 + Edit config.json, config_axis.json, spammables.json, spammable_axis.json and thresholds.json to your liking.
-(Please look at keys.json and buttons.json for possible values)
+(Please look at buttons.json, axis.json and keys.json inside the content folder for possible values)
 + Launch sd-drivers.exe
 + Activate driver